Money Matters – Financial Support Service

 - If you fail to attend your appointment and do not contact us, your referral application will be cancelled

-This service is funded by the Australian Government Department of Social Services, and the Queensland Government Department of Communities, Disability Services & Seniors.
+This service is funded by the Australian Government Department of Social Services, and the Queensland Government Department of Communities, Housing & Digital Economy.

 This service is also supported by